How to Teach Your Kids About Holiday Budgeting | Mydoh

 If you’re the type of holiday shopper who panic buys at the mall (many of us have been there!), then you probably already know the benefits of budgeting for the holidays.
 Creating a budget for the holidays is even more important because, without one, you could easily overspend or wipe out a month’s worth of budgeting and savings.

-Going into battle (or a crowded mall in December) without a plan can be disastrous.
+Going into battle (or a crowded mall in December) without a plan could be disastrous.
 Not only does creating a holiday budget help adults, but it’s a great money-management skill to model for our kids and teens.

 How much should you budget for the holidays?